RozWelch/CareHub-Project4-2023/README.md

     * As a care provider,  I can create an account, so that I can add my details
     * As a care provider,  I can login and logout, so that I can access my details
     * As a care provider,  I can see my login status so that I can know if I am logged in or out
-    * As a care provider,  I can update my account details, so that I can manage my account content
-    * As a care provider,  I can delete my account details, so that I can manage my account

 * Epic: Site Admin
     * As a Site Admin,  I can approve care provider’s accounts, so that I can check they are authentic care providers